dschreiter/dschreiter/README.md

-* <strong>Practical:</strong> <i>To build an app that will scale, is reusable, maintainable, and avoids magic that no developer can discern, this is what it means to succeed in the world of software development</i>
+* <strong>Practical:</strong> <i>To build an app that will scale, is reusable, maintainable, and avoids magic that no developer can discern, this is what it means to succeed in the world of software development, Wait did anyone get the user requirements?
+NOOOOOO!</i>
 * <strong>Collaborative:</strong> <i>An opportunity to inspire and be inspired while building exciting projects with cool & creative people</i>
 * <strong>Ego?</strong> <i>Wim Hof put it best: "No Ego, We Go."</i>
 * <strong>Currently Learning More About: </strong>